12 Sydney Coastal Walks: From Easy Family Routes to Challenging Hikes

 These tracks offer a more relaxed alternative to the eastern suburbs, with longer stretches of sand, excellent surf breaks, and a laid-back beach culture that feels distinctly different from the city beaches.

-This 3km circuit around the headland is particularly popular with photographers and nature lovers, thanks to its unique aquatic reserve and the hang gliders who launch from the cliffs above.
+This 3km circuit around the headland is particularly popular with photographers and nature lovers, thanks to its tidal platforms, birdlife and the hang gliders who launch from the cliffs above.

 What makes Long Reef special for underwater enthusiasts?